Codecademy/docs/content/java/concepts/math-methods/terms/tanh/tanh.md

 The `.tanh()` method takes a single parameter.

 `num` is the value of an angle whose hyperbolic tangent is to be determined.

-> Note: The value is given in radians.
+The value is given in radians.

 The return type of the `.tanh()` method is a `double`.